 Some people call these devices portable cords or flexible cords.
 Flexible cords are used in a variety of applications, both large and small.
 If your target is an extension cord voltage of 480-600v, you are probably working with large tools.

 Extension cords with this kind of cable have multiple conductors.
 You are supposed to use them in applications that require temporary electrical power connections in areas where flexibility is essential.

 People use 480-600v cords in applications that need cables with a decent amount of oil, chemical, and abrasion resistance.
 They are suitable for approved raceways, conduits, cranes, and hoists, to mention but a few.

 480-600v are attractive because of their heightened resistance to destructive elements like heat, cold, oil, abrasion, and chemicals.

-From what Metro Wire has said, it looks like they require thicker insulation, which is a good thing.
+They require thicker insulation, which is a good thing.
 However, that will also affect the price.
 In other words, you can expect to spend more on 600v extension cords than you would on their 300v counterparts.

 Do Extension Cords Have Voltage?

 Extension cords have a voltage that is determined by their gauge.
 The higher the gauge, the greater the carrying capacity, the smaller the amount of voltage dropped as a result of an increase in the length.
 Some commonly used extension cord volt are 110,120,210,220v extension cord.